 A measure of the acceptance of this policy recommendation is the number of states, provinces, territories and local jurisdictions that have adopted seismic provisions that meet or exceed the seismic provisions in the 2018 editions of the International Existing Building Code, the International Building Code, and the International Residential Code.

-History
+History (to be updated upon adoption)

-Policy Recommendation was first adopted as Policy Recommendation 01-4.
+Policy Recommendation 19-4 was first adopted as Policy Recommendation 01-4.
 Policy Recommendation 01-4 was revised and re-designed as Policy Recommendation 04-4 and re-adopted by unanimous vote of the WSSPC membership at the Annual Business Meeting September 30, 2004.
 The Policy Recommendation statement was revised and Policy Recommendation 04-4 was re-adopted as Policy Recommendation 07-4 by unanimous vote of the WSSPC membership at the Annual Business Meeting October 3, 2007.
 Policy Recommendation 07-4 was revised and re-adopted as Policy Recommendation 10-4 by unanimous voice vote of the WSSPC membership at the Annual Business Meeting July 9, 2010.
 Policy Recommendation 10-4 was updated and re-adopted as Policy Recommendation 13-4 by a unanimous vote of the WSSPC membership at the Annual Business Meeting May 3, 2013.
 Policy Recommendation 13-4 was re-adopted as Policy Recommendation 16-4 by unanimous vote of the WSSPC membership at the Annual Business Meeting May 6, 2016.
+Policy Recommendation 16-4 was updated and re-adopted as Policy Recommendation 19-4 by xx vote of the WSSPC membership at the Annual Business Meeting April xx, 2019.